tashburn/imaging/index.md

 - Most recent at the top!
-- Each ISO file is a snapshot of an imaging CD.
+- Each "CD" link downloads a snapshot of an imaging CD.
 It can be mounted like a CD on Windows by double-clicking the file.
 - Most of the CDs contain viewers made for Windows.
 - If you have a problem accessing the files, please let me know.